Parliament of the Azerbaijan Democratic Republic: Russian and Armenian boycotts

 None of Russian delegates to Parliament attended the opening session of parliament.
 The Baku Russian National Council, controlling the Russian delegates, declared that the Parliament had no moral right to speak on behalf of the Russian population in Azerbaijan.
 They tried to prove that Azerbaijan had violated the idea of a "united and indivisible Russia" in declaring its independence.
 Allegedly, the participation of the Russian National Council in the Parliament and the Government would mean "recognition of the fact of separation of Azerbaijan from Russia", which facilitated the recognition of Azerbaijan in the international arena.
 However, not all Russians in Azerbaijan supported the Russian boycott of Parliament.
-The Russian-Slavic Society in Baku appealed to Rasulzade to allow the representatives of this society to "enter the Parliament" in order to participate in "general state-building" in Azerbaijan.

-The Armenians delegates boycotted the opening session and other sessions for the next two months.
+The Russian-Slavic Society in Baku appealed to Rasulzade to allow the representatives of this society to "enter the Parliament" in order to participate in "general state-building" in Azerbaijan.The Armenians delegates boycotted the opening session and other sessions for the next two months.
 Finally, they decided to participate.
 They create two factions in parliament - the Armenian and the Dashnaktsutyun.
 It was said that the Armenians only wanted to use parliament to promote their goal of a Greater Armenia.

-The existence of 11 factions and groups in Parliament created a fractured legislature.
+In the meantime, existence of 11 factions and groups in Parliament created a fractured legislature.
 For example, the Socialist Bloc of Parliament, under the guise of "protecting the interests of the poor", regularly promoted the annexation of Azerbaijan by the Soviet Union.
 They later succeeded in opening a diplomatic mission in Moscow, and finally advocated the intervention of the Red Army in Azerbaijan..